google/fonts/cc-by-sa/knowledge/glossary/terms/grade_axis/content.md

 | --- | --- | --- | --- |
 | 0 | -1000 | 1000 | 1 |

 Negative grade makes the style lighter, while positive grade makes it heavier.

-The units are the same as in the weight (`wght`) axis.
+The units are the same as in the [weight (`wght`) axis](/glossary/weight_axis) and it’s important to use the two axes together, systematically.
+For example, where accessibility guidelines recommend using a Medium (500) weight for a button label to obtain a certain contrast level, using a Regular (400) weight with grade +100 (if the grade axis goes up to 100) will produce the same level of contrast—but without any reflow.

 <figure>